Humans may enjoy the revelry of fireworks, but for some pets – fireworks, like thunder storms, can cause a great deal of stress which may include:

 - Some animals may loose bladder or bowel control or experience temporary diarrhea from prolonged stress

 How can you protect your pet from the stress associated with fireworks?

 - Close the curtains or blinds and turn on the TV or radio to provide some distraction.

-- Treat toys such as kongs filled with their favorite food may help keep their minds busy and distract them from the fireworks.
+- Provide treat toys, such as KONG’s filled with their favorite food, to help keep their minds busy and distract them from the fireworks.

-- A quiet place, such as a carrier or crate may provide your pet with a sense of security and comfort.
+- Provide a quiet place, such as a carrier or crate, which may give your pet a sense of security and comfort.